CocoonIO/cocoon-plugins-c2/README.md

 Atomic Plugins for Construct 2
 ==================

-This plugins can be used in Construct 2.
-It requires a cordova exportation.
+These plugins can be used in Construct 2.
+They require a cordova exportation.

 ## Configuration